 Your Eco-Friendly Kitchen Product Swaps At A Glance

-Your kitchen product swaps alternatives for cooking are Ceramic, Glass, Cast Iron, Stainless steel, Baking mats.
+Your kitchen product swaps alternatives for cooking are Ceramic, Glass, Cast Iron, Stainless steel, and Baking mats.

-Your kitchen product swaps alternatives for cleaning are Diy cleaners, Cloths, Swedish dishcloths, Organic sponge, Copper scouring pad.
+Your kitchen product swaps alternatives for cleaning are Diy cleaners, Cloths, Swedish dishcloths, an Organic sponge, and a Copper scouring pad.

 Your kitchen product swap alternative for those pesky plastic bits and bobs is Bamboo utensils.